文章作者 100test 发表时间 2007:05:07 16:23:47

 adventuresome adj. willing to undertake or seeking out new and daring enterprises

-adverse adj. acting or serving to oppose. antagonistic. contrary to one s interests or welfare. harmful or unfavorable
+adverse adj. acting or serving to oppose. antagonistic. contrary to ones interests or welfare. harmful or unfavorable

 adversely adv. unfavorably. in a manner that works against. for the worse. antagonistically